offby1/django-simple-deploy/docs/contributing/test_run.md

 At this point you may want to visit the site and make an account, and maybe make a post.
 You may also want to visit the admin page, and verify that everything's working locally.

 !!! note
     I've used `b_env` in place of the usual `.venv` here, because it's been helpful to have a distinct name for the environment that the test project is running in.
-Otherwise you might not be sure whether you're in the test project's environment, or your `simple_deploy` development environment.
+Otherwise you might not be sure whether you're in the test project's environment, or your `django-simple-deploy` development environment.

 ### Run functionality tests against the local project